Teaching English Abroad Requirements: What Do You Really Need?

 Europe

 Most European countries require a TEFL certificate and prefer advanced-level online training and perhaps a TEFL practicum.
-The majority of Europe countries will also require at least a bachelor’s degree when hiring teachers.
+The majority of European countries will also require at least a bachelor’s degree when hiring teachers.
 Whether or not prior teaching experience is needed depends on the school where you’ll be teaching.

 Central and South America